 - 6.3.1 Payload delivery mechanism must be designed and built by team members.
 No commercially available drop mechanisms allowed.
 Payload delivery mechanisms may be made out of the material of choice for each team.
 3D printed, wood, and foam are just examples of allowed materials. - 6.3.2 Payload delivery mechanism must be powered by primary battery source.
 No additional batteries are allowed on board. - 6.3.3 Payload delivery mechanism may be removeable and installed only for the drop portion of the event. - 6.3.4 Each payload delivery mechanism must be capable of carrying a balloon filled with a minimum of 1oz of liquid paint and 3oz of liquid water.
 Teams may request larger balloons up to a maximum of 6 fluid ounces of liquid.
-Teams may carry multiple balloons simultaneously, up to a maximum of 3. - 6.3.5 UAS4STEM organizers will provide, fill and weigh each balloon before flight.
+Teams may carry multiple balloons simultaneously, up to a maximum of 3. - 6.3.5 Teams must fill their balloons in front of UAS4STEM Organizers at the designated fill station before flight.
 DO NOT BRING PREFILLED BALLOONS - 6.3.6 Each team may drop up to 2 balloons on any identified target. - 6.3.7 Teams may return to launch point to load new payloads as often as necessary within the time permitted. - 6.3.8 Payload must be dropped at an altitude of 40' or higher